Mental Health & Wellness Resources

 Nutrition counseling, meal planning, and education is available through Nutrition Services.

 The Bounty of the Bridgers Food Pantry provides supplemental and emergency food assistance to students, faculty, staff, and family members at no cost.
+The Office of Off-Campus Student Life provides support and referrals for students experiencing food insecurity, homelessness, or financial difficulties.

 The MSU Pharmacy provides prescription and over-the-counter medications (often at a much lower price!).